How to Cut a Hair Mineral Sample in 4 Easy Steps

 It is always recommended to have someone else cut your hair sample for you.
 Ask a friend or the person who regularly cuts your hair.

-For Shaved Head: If you shave your head, then cut with an electric razor what you can and save it in a paper envelope.
+For Shaved Head: If you shave your head, then cut with a clean electric razor* or disposable razor, what you can and save it in a paper envelope.
 The next week or so, razor cut it again and repeat until you fill a tablespoon with hair or tip the scale if you have a paper scale to weigh hair.

-• This portion reflects the most recent activity, ie 1 Month = Approx 1 Centimeter of hair growth.)
+This portion reflects the most recent activity, ie 1 Month = Approx. 1 cm or 1/2” of hair growth.)

 Weigh With Kit:

-• Place samples together on the scale - when the balance, or scale, tips, you have provided enough hair for the lab to perform the Hair Tissue Mineral Analysis.
+Place cut hair together on the scale - when the scale tips, you have provided enough hair for the lab to perform the Hair Tissue Mineral Analysis.

 Measure Without Kit:

-• Otherwise, please completely fill a regular dessert spoon* with hair.
+Otherwise, please completely fill a regular dessert or soup spoon* with hair.

 3. Place the collected hair sample into a small envelope and post to the Lab.